Leadership and Staff

 Since being born again by God’s grace, life has been radically different!
 What I once loved I now hate and what I once hated I now love.
 I have been a member of Hickman Community Church, growing in God’s Word, repenting of sin and desiring to live and serve my living God and Creator, Jesus Christ.
 Currently God has me serving the church body in a mixture of ways, but primarily in training and equipping the saints in evangelism with a love for the lost.

 God has blessed me with the crown to my head, my excellent wife, Catherine whom I love and cherish.
-We have one child so far, our daughter Chloe May.
+We have two children so far, our daughters Chloe May and Ariel.

 Welcome to Hickman Community Church!

 Hi, my name is Josh Pritchett.
 I was born in Salem, Oregon in 1974, raised in southern California, and spent my later high school and college years in the San Francisco East Bay Area.
 The Lord blessed me with a Christian home growing up.
 My home life largely centered on the church’s life, which is a principle I now instill in my own family.
 The Lord brought me to saving faith in Jesus Christ at a young age and gave me a love for His people.
 He has given me both the opportunity and ability to serve in many areas of the church in the different places I have lived, primarily in music and youth ministries.
 It is my joy to currently be serving as music minister at Hickman Community Church.
 The Lord drew me to live and serve in Hickman in 2000.
 He has since blessed me with a beautiful wife, Gina, and six wonderful children.
 I look forward to your family joining ours here at Hickman.